boundlessgeo/qgis-geogiglight-plugin/docs/source/usage.rst

    repositories names in the :guilabel:`GeoGig Navigator` and selecting :guilabel:`Copy repository URL`

-In the :guilabel:`Manage Remote Connections` you can also edit and delete existing connections.
+In the :guilabel:`Manage Remote Connections`, you can also edit and delete existing connections.

 Click :guilabel:`Close` once you are done adding remote connections